Getting started with STbayes

 head(edge_list)

-#> from to trial assoc
+#> focal other trial assoc

 #> 1 1 4 1 1